Django Enum

 BLUE = "B", "Blue", (0, 0, 1), "0000ff"

-# property's value
+# instantiated from any symmetric property's value

 color = EnumField(Color)

-instance = TextChoicesExample.objects.create(
+instance = PropertyExample.objects.create(

 )

-assert instance.color == TextChoicesExample.Color('Red')
+assert instance.color is PropertyExample.Color['RED']

-assert instance.color == TextChoicesExample.Color('R')
+assert instance.color is PropertyExample.Color('R')

-assert instance.color == TextChoicesExample.Color((1, 0, 0))
+assert instance.color is PropertyExample.Color((1, 0, 0))

 # direct comparison to any symmetric value also works